What is seasonal affective disorder (SAD)?

 If your doctor prescribes an antidepressant, be sure you take it the way you're told to.
 Do not stop taking it suddenly.
 This could cause side effects or make your depression worse.
 When you are ready to stop, your doctor can help you slowly reduce the dose to prevent problems.

 Counselling may also help.
-Some types of counselling, such as cognitive-behavioural therapy and interpersonal therapy, can help you learn more about SAD, how to manage your symptoms, and how to help prevent future episodes..
+For example, cognitive-behavioural therapy can help you learn more about SAD, how to manage your symptoms, and how to help prevent future episodes.

 Author: Healthwise Staff

 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.